 Many of us do this automatically and start to crave winter-warming meals such as soups and stews in the colder monthsSandra Villella, Jean Hailes naturopath

 You can also increase the warming power of food by adding certain herbs and spices.
 Ginger, cinnamon, cardamom, nutmeg and allspice can be used in both sweet and savoury dishes for an added kick of warmth.
 Add a pinch or two of your favourites as you cook your porridge, soup or roasted vegies.

 Instead of warming up with another tea or coffee, Sandra suggests having your favourite herbal teas close at hand, either at work or home.

 Ginger tea has been traditionally used to boost circulation, it's anti-inflammatory and wonderfully calming to the digestive system.
 Real chai tea [not powdered] is another good option, it can be bought as a tea blend and is made with a combination of warming herbs and spices.Sandra Villella, Jean Hailes naturopath

 An added bonus of drinking herbal teas in winter is that they help you to stay hydrated if you don't feel like drinking water in the colder weather.

 To satisfy the 'carb' cravings that often come with winter, Sandra suggests including these orange-coloured options.

 Pumpkin, sweet potato and carrots are excellent sources of beta-carotene, a nutrient that the body can convert to vitamin A and use to aid our immune system.
-It helps to form our body's first line of defence against colds, viruses and other infections that are common in the colder months.
+It helps to form our body's first line of defence against the colds and flus that are common in the colder months.